State Department May Require Visa Applicants to Post Bond of up to $15,000 to Enter the US

 - The pilot may increase visa process costs for many applicants and aims to prevent U.S. financial liability if visa terms are violated.

-US may require visa applicants from problematic countries to post bond of up to $15,000
+State Department may require some visa applicants to post bond of up to $15,000 – Knowhere News

-The State Department is proposing requiring applicants for business and tourist visas to post a bond of up to $15,000 to enter the United States, a move that may make the process unaffordable for many.
-In a notice to be published in the Federal Register on Tuesday, the department said it would start a 12-month pilot program under which people from countries deemed to have high overstay rates and deficient internal document security controls coul…
+Addis Ababa -- The State Department is proposing requiring applicants for business and tourist visas to post a bond of up to 15,000 US dollars to enter the United States, a move that may make the process unaffordable for many.

 Coverage Details